Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Some notes

 Classes that implement an interface _must_ implement the methods declared within the interface.
-The code won't compile otherwise.

-The class may contain other properties and methods in addition to those specified in the interface.
+The class may contain other properties and methods as well.

 ---